tsprlng/useful-pgp-agent/tools/README.md

 $ opgpcard admin -c ABCD:01234567 -P /dev/fd/3 generate -p /dev/fd/4 -o <output-cert-file> 25519 3<<<12345678 4<<<123456
 ```

+### Directly entering PINs on card readers with pinpad

+If your OpenPGP card is inserted in a card reader with a pinpad, this tool
+offers you the option to use the pinpad to enter the user- or admin-PINs.
+To do this, you can omit the `-p` and/or '`-P`' parameters - then you will
+be prompted to enter the user or admin PINs where needed.

 ## opgpcard-pin

 An interactive tool to set the admin and user PINs, and to reset the user PIN